If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 6. Get on the back of a scooter

-While Hanoi is best explored on foot, there’ll also be plenty of times when you want to move a little faster.
+While Hanoi is best explored on foot, there’ll also be plenty of times when you want to move around a little faster.

 You will often hear “hello? motorbike?” from people offering you rides.
 These motor taxis (‘xe om’s) are cool, though it can be difficult explaining where you want to go or knowing how much to pay.

-But things have become easier thanks to Grab, an app that you can use to hail cars or motorbikes.
+Things have become easier thanks to Grab, an app that you can use to hail cars or motorbikes.
 You’ll see drivers wearing green Grab jackets and helmets everywhere.
 Even if you don’t want to use Grab, you can use it to calculate the rough costs when using the regular xe om’s.

 How to use Grab: download the app and create your account.
 You can use Grab in most major cities in Vietnam.
 Payment isn’t through the app but in cash after you’re dropped off.